 However, even a seemingly safe environment like an office presents a risk of injury.
 For example, you could be a secretary who types eight hours a day.
 The repetitive motion could lead to a debilitating condition such as carpal tunnel syndrome, or constant sitting could cause chronic lower-back problems.

 Here, we present the 10 most reported workplace accidents in our country, according to the National Safety Council, OSHA, and data compiled annually by Liberty Mutual Insurance from the U.S. Bureau of Labor Statistics (BLS) and the National Academy of Social Insurance.

 Remember: If you suffer injury in any type of on-the-job accident, you should seek help immediately from an experienced workers’ compensation lawyer.
-At Stewart Law Offices, LLC.
+At Stewart Law Offices.
 We will take immediate steps to protect your rights and pursue all benefits and other compensation you are due.

 1. Motor Vehicle Accidents

 People who drive as part of their jobs are exposed to negligent drivers, inclement weather and faulty automotive equipment.
 All of those factors can cause car and truck accidents.
 Workers who spend their days around moving vehicles also face a high risk of getting hurt in a collision.
 For instance, a worker at a construction site could get hit by a tractor, or a worker in a factory or warehouse could collide with a forklift.